Three questions about photo consent you need to ask your kid’s childcare or school

 The consent process should not be coercive or conditional.
 We have seen some institutions demand that if consent isn’t provided, the student cannot enrol in the school.
 That is a condition of entry and discriminates against children who might have a very good reason why they cannot be photographed, for example, children in foster care, domestic violence situations or those involved in custody cases.

 Each consent item should be distinct from each other and not bundled into an “all or nothing” mass of permissions—often referred to as “blanket consent”.
 You should be able to consent to your child’s image being used for student identification and medical purposes but be able to opt out of marketing uses, for example.

 - One in three children under eight access porn.
 Is your child at risk?

-- Keeping your children safe online
+- Cyber safety: Keeping your children safe from predators

 Asking for consent is one thing, but being able to implement different permission levels for different students is another.